Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <p>This is caused by your persona (lightweight theme), and while you could change these settings inside userchrome, I thought it was better to just change the settings on the persona directly (since not all personas will look the same).
 To do so you'd have to open <code>about:config</code>, and search for <b>lightweightThemes.usedThemes</b>.
 Once there, find the "textcolor" setting and type any color you'd want to use instead of black or the color being used by the theme (use #fff for white).
 The persona you are currently using should be in the first place in the list.</p>

 <h3>The bookmarks multirow shows an empty scrollbar when enabled.</h3>
 <p>If you are using an old version of the scrollbars, or you are just plain not using the scrollbars here, you will have to add some code to delete the empty scrollbars that show on the bookmark toolbars.
-You have to use this code on a "*.ac.css" file (so you would need to have firefox patched with the method explained on the <b>Tooltips, Scrollbars & Multirow tabs</b> folder), since otherwise it won't work:
+You have to use this code on a "*.ac.css" file (so you would need to have firefox patched with the method explained on the <a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/tree/master/Multirow%20and%20other%20functions">Multirow and other functions</a> folder), since otherwise it won't work:

 <pre>
 /* This deletes the scrollbar from bookmarks toolbar when using multirow bookmarks */